All You Need To Know About Brandy: The Legendary French Wine Distillate

 Which grapes are used to make brandy?

-This is the knot, the focal point of creating an excellent brandy.
+This is the knot, the focal point of making great brandy.
 The wine must be white, very fresh, with low alcohol content, clean, and non-aromatic.
 But above all, there must be no sulfites or preservatives in the wine, which could ruin the final distillate and create unpleasant flavors in the final product.

 How is the French brandy made?

-As mentioned, brandy is born by distillation which can be discontinuous and made in discontinuous copper stills or with continuous stills, exactly like grappa.
+As mentioned, brandy is born by distillation, which can be discontinuous and made in discontinuous copper stills or continuous stills, exactly like grappa.
 In some virtuous cases, the Charentais alembic is used, the mythical iron used by the producers of Cognac.

 The distillation is classic, double; there are no differences from other distillates.
 It depends greatly on the cut and thickness you intend to give to your brandy.

-During the first distillation, the head and tail are discarded, full of unpleasant aromas and substances, which can be redistilled.
+During the first distillation, the head and tail are discarded, full of unpleasant aromas and substances that can be redistilled.

-However, when the brandy comes out of the still, it is not yet brandy because it must be aged for at least 1 year in casks before being declared brandy.
+However, when the brandy is extracted from the still, it is not yet brandy because it must be aged in casks for at least a year before being declared brandy.

 The aging of the brandy